SciML/DiffEqDocs.jl/docs/src/types/rode_types.md

 * `f`: The drift function in the SDE.
 * `u0`: The initial condition.
 * `tspan`: The timespan for the problem.
 * `p`: The optional parameters for the problem.
-Defaults to nothing.
+Defaults to `NullParameters`.
 * `noise`: The noise process applied to the noise upon generation.
 Defaults to Gaussian white noise.
 For information on defining different noise processes, see [the noise process documentation page](../../features/noise_process.html)
 * `rand_prototype`: A prototype type instance for the noise vector.
 It defaults to `nothing`, which means the problem should be interpreted as having a noise vector whose size matches `u0`.
-* `callback`: A callback to be applied to every solver which uses the problem.
-  Defaults to nothing.
+* `kwargs`: The keyword arguments passed onto the solves.